Research Project

 Coastal Māori farming communities are already affected by sea level rise.
 Erosion of the beach and even the collapse of some coastal infrastructure during storms is happening in several parts of the country.
 Effects such as flooding due to rising groundwater are subtler and more widespread.

-This project builds on the significant collective knowledge about climate change risks and opportunities built throughout 2015–17 in the rohe of Horowhenua– Kāpiti.
-This second phase of our project aims to take another step towards change: co-developing Transition Action Plans that, given local conditions, will enable Māori communities throughout Aotearoa New Zealand to assess the risks and benefits of alternative coastal land use.
+This project built on the significant collective knowledge about climate change risks and opportunities built throughout 2015–17 in the rohe of Horowhenua– Kāpiti.
+This second phase of our project aimed to take another step towards change: co-developing Transition Action Plans that, given local conditions, focused on enabling Māori communities throughout Aotearoa New Zealand to assess the risks and benefits of alternative coastal land use.

 In the first phase of our project, we combined data about soil, floods, topography, river sedimentation and sea level rise to identify the most vulnerable areas of our coastal farms.
 We also used an interdisciplinary approach to identify indicators of change and staged strategies for adaptation.
-This second phase will examine physical processes such as future change in groundwater levels, and identify a wider range of options for managing wetlands and landscapes.
+The second phase examined physical processes such as future change in groundwater levels, and identified a wider range of options for managing wetlands and landscapes.

 This project in the media: